oobecomau/desktop.gov.au/docs/blueprint/essential-eight-maturity.md

 The Microsoft Authenticator app authenticating to Azure AD is not considered verifier impersonation resistant.
 Microsoft recommend using a FIDO2 security key, smart card, or Windows Hello for Business with hardware Trusted Platform Model (TPM) to implement [verifier impersonation resistant authentication](https://docs.microsoft.com/en-au/azure/active-directory/standards/nist-authenticator-assurance-level-3).

 All authentication attempts to M365 services, including Azure MFA status, are logged within the Azure AD sign-in log.
-Defender for Identity and Microsoft Cloud App Security (MCAS) provide additional capabilities for agencies using the blueprint to detect unauthorised authentication attempts.
+Defender for Identity and Microsoft Cloud App Security (MCAS) provide additional capabilities for organisations using the blueprint to detect unauthorised authentication attempts.

 As the blueprint's implementation of MFA is not considered verifier impersonation resistant, the maturity level is 2.

 ### Recommendations

-It is recommended agencies review Azure AD sign-in logs and MCAS alerts to detect potentially malicious authentication attempts.
+It is recommended organisations review Azure AD sign-in logs and MCAS alerts to detect potentially malicious authentication attempts.

-Agencies seeking to reach maturity level 3 should consider alternative authentication methods not currently included in the blueprint.
+Organisations seeking to reach maturity level 3 should consider alternative authentication methods not currently included in the blueprint.

 ## Regular backups